lorstenoplo/heygen-pipecat/SCHEDULING_GUIDE.md

-# 📅 Scheduling Tool Integration Guide
+# 📅 Simple Scheduling Integration Guide

 ## Overview

-This document explains how the scheduling tool integration works in the HeyGen-Pipecat conversational AI system.
+This document explains the simplified scheduling integration in the HeyGen-Pipecat conversational AI system.
 The integration follows a clean separation between AI conversation handling and UI data collection.

 ## Architecture Flow